51Degrees/pipeline-java/Gaps-vs-spec.md

   - Java does not have 'GetDataTypeFromElement' - see pipeline-specification/features/access-to-results.md
   - Evidence is not immutable.
 (This was added in the spring 2023 re-write to prevent additional complexity that would be required to handle mutable evidence in some scenarios)
+  - [JR] It would be beneficial to make evidence and ElementData equivalent, and to provide a general accessor that can return a value from weherever it can be found in the flow data
 - Builders
   - Side-by-side generic class hierarchies of elements and builders creates a very confusing picture.
   - Default values are not defined in a consistent location.
 Mostly, this is done in builders.
 In some cases, doing this